-LU-9.2 Preservation of Areas for Public Health and Safety The County shall designate areas of land or water which are set aside for public health an safety as Open Space, thereby safeguarding humans and property from certain natural hazards, including, but not limited to, areas which require special management or regulation because of hazardous or special conditions such as earthquake fault zones, unstable soil areas, flood plains, watersheds, areas presenting high fire risks, areas required for the protection of water quality and water reservoirs, and areas required for the protection and enhancement of air quality.
-(MPSP) LU-9.3 Minimal Parcel Size for the Open Space Land Use Designation The County shall ensure that the smallest minimum parcel size consistent with the Open Spa land use category is 10 acres.
-The County may require larger minimum parcel sizes based or the zone classification.
-(RDR, MPSP) LU-9.4 Minimal Parcel Size for the Open Space Contiguous with Agricultural The County shall require Open Space properties contiguous with Agricultural designated land to have a minimal parcel size of 20 acres.
-(RDR, MPSP) LU-9.5 HC Recreational Areas Appropriate for the Open Space Land Use Designation The County shall designate areas appropriate for recreational activities as Open Space, including, but not limited to, use and enjoyment of recreational trails and areas for hunting ar fishing.
-Preservation of open space also serves to protect areas of outstanding scenic, histor and cultural value; areas particularly suited for park and recreation purposes, including access to lakeshores, beaches, and rivers and streams; and areas which serve as links between mar recreation and open space reservations, including utility easements, banks of rivers and streams, trails, and scenic highway corridors.
-(MPSP) LU-9.6 Undeveloped Areas Appropriate for the Open Space Land Use Designation The County shall designate undeveloped natural areas as Open Space if they surround urban- designated areas which have been set aside to define the boundaries of the urban-designated areas, to prevent urban sprawl, and to promote efficient municipal services and facilities by confining the areas of urban development.
-(MPSP) LU-9.7 Natural Resource Areas Appropriate for the Open Space Land Use Designation The County shall designate areas set aside for managed production of resources as Open Space, including, but not limited to, forest lands, rangeland, agricultural lands not otherwise designated Agricultural; areas required for the recharge of groundwater basins; bays, estuaries, marshes, rivers, and streams which are important for the management of commercial fisheries; and areas containing major mineral deposits, including those in short supply.
-(MPSP) LU-9.8 Maximum Lot Coverage Nonconforming Lots - Open Space Land Use Designation The County shall ensure that the maximum lot coverage of lots of less than 10 acres (nonconforming) in area shall be as specified for the Open Space designation, or 2,500 square feet plus 1 square foot for each 22.334 square feet of lot area over 5,000 square feet, whichever is greater.
+Preservation of Areas for Public Health and Safety The County shall designate areas of land or water which are set aside for public health and safety as Open Space, thereby safeguarding humans and property from certain natural hazards, including, but not limited to, areas which require special management or regulation because of hazardous or special conditions such as earthquake fault zones, unstable soil areas, flood plains, watersheds, areas presenting high fire risks, areas required for the protection of water quality and water reservoirs, and areas required for the protection and enhancement of air quality.
+(MPSP) Minimal Parcel Size for the Open Space Land Use Designation The County shall ensure that the smallest minimum parcel size consistent with the Open Space land use category is 10 acres.
+The County may require larger minimum parcel sizes based on the zone classification.
+(RDR, MPSP) Minimal Parcel Size for the Open Space Contiguous with Agricultural The County shall require Open Space properties contiguous with Agricultural designated land to have a minimal parcel size of 20 acres.
+(RDR, MPSP) Recreational Areas Appropriate for the Open Space Land Use Designation The County shall designate areas appropriate for recreational activities as Open Space, including, but not limited to, use and enjoyment of recreational trails and areas for hunting and fishing.
+Preservation of open space also serves to protect areas of outstanding scenic, historic, and cultural value; areas particularly suited for park and recreation purposes, including access to lakeshores, beaches, and rivers and streams; and areas which serve as links between major recreation and open space reservations, including utility easements, banks of rivers and streams, trails, and scenic highway corridors.
+(MPSP) Undeveloped Areas Appropriate for the Open Space Land Use Designation The County shall designate undeveloped natural areas as Open Space if they surround urban- designated areas which have been set aside to define the boundaries of the urban-designated areas, to prevent urban sprawl, and to promote efficient municipal services and facilities by confining the areas of urban development.
+(MPSP) Natural Resource Areas Appropriate for the Open Space Land Use Designation The County shall designate areas set aside for managed production of resources as Open Space, including, but not limited to, forest lands, rangeland, agricultural lands not otherwise designated Agricultural; areas required for the recharge of groundwater basins; bays, estuaries, marshes, rivers, and streams which are important for the management of commercial fisheries; and areas containing major mineral deposits, including those in short supply.
+(MPSP) Maximum Lot Coverage Nonconforming Lots - Open Space Land Use Designation The County shall ensure that the maximum lot coverage of lots of less than 10 acres (nonconforming) in area shall be as specified for the Open Space designation, or 2,500 square feet plus 1 square foot for each 22.334 square feet of lot area over 5,000 square feet, whichever is greater.
 Greater building coverage may be allowed under discretionary permits for Farmworker Housing Complexes and existing uses/structures listed in the Non-Coastal Zoning Ordinance under the heading of "Crop and Orchard Production".
 (RDR)